josbouten/Sculpt-O-Sound/README.md

-# VCV vocoder plugin
+# VCV vocoder plugin for vcvrack
-# Copyright: Zaphod B. 2018, 2019
+# Copyright: Zaphod B. 2018

 ![alt text](doc/pic_logo_sos.gif)

 Sculpt-O-Sound presents:

-Vocode-O-Matic, v0.5 is a 31 terts band vocoder with editable frequency matrix for Rack v1.x.
+Vocode-O-Matic, v1.0.0 is a 31 terts band vocoder with editable frequency matrix for Rack v1.x.
 Its use is restricted to 44100 Hz sampling frequency at the moment.
-I posted a video on youtube which demonstrates Vocode-O-Matic.
+You can find a video posted on youtube which demonstrates Vocode-O-Matic.
 You can find it here: https://www.youtube.com/watch?v=u_tcVmCJ_R8

 ![alt text](doc/Screen_dump_Vocode-O-Matic-v0.4_01.png)